-(a) the date and time and geographical positions of the start and finish of each fishing operation

-(b) observations of the depth at the start and finish of the fishing operation

-(c) the type of gear used in each operation and its dimensions, including mesh sizes where applicable and attachments used

-(d) observations of the estimated catch in order to identify target species, by catches and discards for compliance with catch composition and discard rules

-(e) observations of the size of different species in the catch, with specific reference to undersize specimens.
+- (a) the date and time and geographical positions of the start and finish of each fishing operation - (b) observations of the depth at the start and finish of the fishing operation - (c) the type of gear used in each operation and its dimensions, including mesh sizes where applicable and attachments used - (d) observations of the estimated catch in order to identify target species, by catches and discards for compliance with catch composition and discard rules - (e) observations of the size of different species in the catch, with specific reference to undersize specimens.
 Control observers shall note any interference with the satellite tracking system.

-34 IOTC Secretariat, personal communication.
+&lt;sup>32 IOTC Secretariat, personal communication.

-RFMOs, that the IOTC Scientific Committee elaborate an observer working manual, a template to be used for reporting (including minimum data fields) and a training program.
+seiner under the Scheme, observers are to also monitor the catches at unloading to identify bigeye composition.
+This Resolution also requests, basing on the experience of other tuna RFMOs, that the IOTC Scientific Committee elaborate an observer working manual, a template to be used for reporting (including minimum data fields) and a training program.
 The IOTC Scientific Committee developed these in 2010.